royokello/iml-extractor/README.md

 # IML Extractor

+This Python script allows you to extract frames from videos in two modes:

-A Python script that extracts a specified number of frames per given time unit—**second**, **minute**, or **hour**.
-Great for creating datasets, thumbnails, or sampling large numbers of videos at flexible rates.
+- **Time-based extraction**: Extract a specified number of frames per given time unit (second, minute, or hour).
+  *Defaults*: 1 frame per second (`-f 1 -t second`).

+- **Random extraction**: Randomly extract a given number of frames from each video.
+When using random mode, you must provide the `--random_counter` argument.

 ## Table of Contents

 - [Features](#features)
 - [Prerequisites](#prerequisites)
 - [Installation](#installation)